S2 Framework

 04. Word Order

 For base CSS classes, the order should resemble normal English word order.
-Descriptive adjectives usually come before the noun in most cases.
 For example:

 main-nav